sang-bui-2k/move-picture-pipeline-udacity/README.md

-# move-picture-pipeline-udacity
+This repo is forked from udacity repo
-This repo uses to complete lab from udacity and reuse the code in original repo
+You can find original repo from here: https://github.com/udacity/cd12354-Movie-Picture-Pipeline